 - 20mm End Product Flame (Test that determines flame resistance.)

 There are a few UL-certified boards that didn’t make the cut.
-The Kiwano KO-X made a big splash last year as an all-terrain option, but the Kiwano website appears to be experiencing some technical difficulties, and Amazon stock is running out fast.
+The Kiwano KO-X made a big splash last year as an all-terrain option, but it seems to have now been discontinued.
 Swagtron, one of the most popular brands, has several board options that are certified safe, but the differences between the X1 and X2, as well as the T1, T3, and T5, are difficult to discern.
 A little transparency goes a long way when considering products with safety concerns.

 There are also several brands and different types of scooters out there that haven’t yet been certified under UL 2272.
 Beijing-based Ninebot — which acquired Segway in 2015 — has its own line of scooters called the Ninebot One, which look like some kind of cross between a unicycle and the rolling ‘droideka’ battle droids from Star Wars: Episode I. The Ninebot, priced between $450 and $1,300, figures to make an impact on the hoverboard market if it received UL certification.

-We’re not sure what the next move is for companies like PhunkeeDuck and IO Hawk, who manufactured high-end (read: more expensive) hoverboards, of which they sold thousands when self-balancing scooters blew up in 2015 (literally and figuratively).
+We’re not sure what the next move is for companies like PhunkeeDuck and IO Hawk, manufacturers of high-end (read: more expensive) hoverboards, of which they sold thousands when self-balancing scooters blew up in 2015 (literally and figuratively).
 PhunkeeDuck claims that their battery cells are UL certified, but it’s unclear whether the boards are altogether safe.
 IO Hawk has made no such claims.